 If the test

-is raised.
+fails, an AssertionError is raised.
 The string argument is passed as an argument to the exception object.
-The prototype of the assert
+The prototype of the assert statement is

 assert <test>, <data>